btowntkd/mediaserver/README.md

 # mediaserver
-A docker configuration for a media server, featuring NZBGet, rTorrent with Flood, Sonarr, Radarr and Jackett
+A docker configuration for a media server, featuring NZBGet, Deluge, Sonarr, Radarr and Jackett